The Lodger by Marie Belloc Lowndes–Book Review

 There was a time while reading when I wondered, (there was a big reward offered for Mr. Sleuth,) why the Buntings didn’t turn Mr. Sleuth in, (they had a detective, Mr. Joe Chandler coming round their place by the day to see Mr. Bunting’s daughter, Daisy, and easily could have given him a clue) but it was explained somewhere around Chapter 22 that having the law mixed up in their affairs would have cost them their reputations as gentlepersons in London and they would have been tarnished for the rest of their lives.
 But if they’d had the reward money, seems as if they could have moved off to the English countryside somewhere and not bothered with T London culture said about them ever again.
 I guess I’m thinking too much into the story.

 I won’t tell you how it ends.
-You will have to read it for yourself.
 Though I suppose on one hand the previous paragraph was something of a spoiler, I did not, however, tell you what does happen, so I suppose that leaves it as fair game.

 This is a highly-acclaimed thriller and I admit the book did keep me entertained.
 Why we humans find so much fascination in tales about the morbidity of the minds of mass murders one will never know.

-The book is an excellent read at 252 pages.
-Worth every bit of the time.
-Pour yourself a spot of tea.
-Lock the doors and windows and hope Mr. Sleuth doesn’t have an inkling to cut your throat….
+My Suggestion: Pour yourself a spot of tea.
+Lock the doors and windows, and pray Mr. Sleuth doesn’t have an inkling to cut your throat….